salman611/TicTacToe-Project1/README.md

 - Describe how some of your favorite functions work

 ## Necessary Deliverables
-* Projects are due Wednesday, 3/7 at midnight!
-You will submit your work in the morning at the start of class.
+* Projects are due Thursday, 7/4 at 9am!

 - A **working game, built by you**, hosted somewhere on the internet
 - A **link to your hosted working game** in the URL section of your Github repository